eu-digital-identity-wallet/eudi-docs-site/docs/test/wallet-application/index.md

 # Wallet Application

-The EUDI Wallet application is available for download to your phone.
-The app is available for both [Android](./android.md) and [iOS](./ios.md) devices.
+The EUDI Wallet application is available for download on your phone and supports both [Android](./android.md) and [iOS](./ios.md) devices.